muyamima/DinnerParty/README.md

   * Name.
   * Email address.
   * Telephone number.
-  * Food allergie information.
+  * Food allergy information.
-  * Pet allergie information.
+  * Pet allergy information.
   * Dietary requirements.
   * Link to Team.

 ##### 3. Addresses
  Addresses information is harvested from the team registration and have the following data tied to them:
   * Exact Address.